GrieferAtWork/deemon/README.md

     - If you look at it, it really has more in common with that of a CISC architecture, featuring admirable compression rates, while still executing quite fast
   - Added compiler warnings for various questionable cases (including use of reserved keywords as symbol names)
   - I took the time to write the entire interpreter in i386 assembly (by hand), providing a significant performance boost on 32-bit intel machines.
+  - The builtin <code>int</code> type can have arbitrary precision now, allowing work with a practically infinite number of digits (though I'm not claiming credit for the implementation; only for the integration and new design centered around it)

 ### Noteworthy changes and fixes
   - Inplace operators have significantly different operation protocols that regular operators (<code>x += y;</code> is emulated as <code>x = x + y;</code> at runtime when no inplace operator exists)